| As the second witness was leaving,

 Legolas turned to her in surprise.
 "I am sorry, melmenya,

-He stopped walking.
-Together, they leant over the wall of the
+He stopped walking and, together, they leaned over the wall of

-walkway and looked out across Eryn Carantaur.
-For as far as Eowyn's
+the walkway and looked out across Eryn Carantaur.
+For as far as

-eyes could see, walkways curled around the trunks of the mighty
+Eowyn's eyes could see, walkways spread out through the the mighty

 "Tonight, meleth nín," said Legolas, "we